pyqg/pyqg/docs/development.rst

 ======

-By adopting open-source best practices, we hope pyqg will grow into a widely used, communicated-based project.
+By adopting open-source best practices, we hope pyqg will grow into a widely used, community-based project.
 We know that many other research groups have their own "in house" QG models.
 You can get involved by trying out the model, filing issues_ if you find problems, and making `pull requests`_ if you make improvements.